 Shake it Baby!

 In a number of cocktail bars in the city, patrons will find all kinds of homemade essences bubbling away in the background.
 Dubbed “cuisine style”, the latest trend to sweep the capital’s bar scene has triggered a proliferation of homemade lemonades, infusions, syrups and liqueurs.
-DIY is back, and bartenders are doubling up as cooks – a development that is very much in evidence at Barrikade in the Marktwirtschaft hall.
-The jars of preserved fruits, roots and liqueurs lining the countertops are not just for show.
-Barrikade even makes its own tonic water.
-The beetroot and horseradish cocktails are particularly unusual.
+DIY is back, and bartenders are doubling up as cooks.
+At the Heuer am Karlsplatz, for example.
+Giant preserving jars filled with pickled fruit and syrups decorate the shelving unit in the restaurant and are in no way just for decoration.

 Herb garden in a cocktail glass.

-Giant pickling jars take pride of place on the shelves at Heuer am Karlsplatz.
+Fruit syrups based on vinegar, so-called 'shrubs', are a specialty at the Heuer am Karlsplatz.
 This bar specializes in vinegar-based fruit syrups known as shrubs.
 Its homemade preserves, syrups and essences are also used in the restaurant’s kitchens, while the herbs are picked fresh from the neighboring Karls Garten.
 At Botanical Garden the name says it all: the herbs and spices for the homemade infusions and juices are harvested from herb planters suspended directly above the cocktail bar.

 Homage to Vienna